JoshuaWise/request-target/README.md

 ## Adoption into core

 Because of backwards compatibility, it's unlikely that the logic expressed in `request-target` will be incorporated into the core [`http`](https://nodejs.org/api/http.html) module.
 My recommendation is to incorporate it as an alternative function in the core [`url`](https://nodejs.org/api/url.html) module.
-If that never happens, just make sure you're using a package like this when parsing `req.url`.
+If that never happens, just make sure you're using this package when parsing `req.url`.

 ## How to use